-- Exposition – The culmination of the Lower School experience, Exposition tasks students to collaborate in a hands-on, research-based environment that showcases creativity and practical application of a STEAM concentrated topic.
+Exposition – The culmination of the Lower School experience, Exposition tasks students to collaborate in a hands-on, research-based environment that showcases the creativity and practical application of a STEAM concentrated topic.

-- Field Trips – All students participate in a variety of field trip opportunities throughout the school year.
+Field Trips – All students participate in a variety of field trip opportunities throughout the school year.
 Trips support and enrich the classroom curriculum.
-Our fifth-grade students travel, overnight, to Appomattox, VA, and Williamsburg, VA.

-- World Languages – We understand the importance of offering world languages for students at an early age.
+World Languages – We understand the importance of offering world languages to students at an early age.
 World language instruction begins in preschool and continues through fifth grade.
 Language instruction concentrates on conversation and culture.

-- Physical Education – Students in Lower School participate in a 30-minute physical education class, Monday through Friday.
+Physical Education – Students in Lower School participate in a daily 30-minute physical education class.

-- Technology – The school incorporates a best practice approach by integrating technology at all levels. iPads and Promethean Boards are used to enrich the curriculum.
-Students participate in the Keyboarding without Tears program.
-Students in fourth grade and fifth grade learn in a one to one computer environment utilizing G-Suite for Education.
+Technology – The school incorporates a best-practice approach by integrating technology at all levels. iPads are used to enrich the curriculum.
+Students participate in the Keyboarding Without Tears program.
+Students in fourth grade and fifth grade learn in a one-to-one device environment utilizing G-Suite for Education.

-- Laboratories – A science laboratory and a technology laboratory are available to students in grades K-5 in order to enhance the classroom experience.
-STEAM is integrated across the curriculum.
+STEAM – A STEAM laboratory is available to students in grades Preschool through 5th in order to enhance the classroom experience.

 Guidance – Health, wellness, and character development are supported by a full-time guidance counselor and nurse.